jakobhuerner/jakobhuerner.github.io/_posts/2021-04-05-sony_sel2860_review.md

 When I bought the Sony A7C, it was meant for a [lean and high-quality photography setup](../leanest_highest_quality_casual_photography_setup/).

-Part of this package must be, besides a handy and capable camera, a nice and small all-round lens.
+Part of this package must be - besides a handy and capable camera - a nice and small all-round lens.
 For this purpose I have bought the camera with the kit lens Sony FE 4-5.6/28-60mm.

 ![Sony FE 4-5.6/28-60mm](../images/20210405/SEL2860.jpg)